4 Tips for Prepping Animals Before a Big Adoption Event

 Complete All Vetting & Grooming

-- All animals should be "showroom ready and prepared to leave the event as soon as they are adopted," says Kincer.
-That means they have been spayed and neutered, microchipped and vaccinated before the event.
+- All animals should be "showroom ready" and prepared to leave the event as soon as they are adopted, which means they have been spayed and neutered, microchipped and vaccinated before the event.

-- Fugate says KC Pet Project schedules additional veterinary support the week before the event to help with spay/neuter and general vetting.
+- If possible, schedule additional veterinary support the week before the event to help with spay/neuter and general vetting.

-- Misty Valenta, community programs coordinator for Williamson County Regional Animal Shelter in Georgetown, TX, suggests considering the personality of the animal before deciding to take him or her to an offsite event.
-Animals who would be too overstimulated by the event remain at the shelter.
+- Consider the personality of the animal before deciding to take them to an offsite event.
+Animals who would be too overstimulated by the event should remain at the shelter.

 - Bathing and grooming the animals will make them more appealing to potential adopters.
 It's hard to resist a sweet-smelling, well-coiffed cat or dog!
-Many agencies partner with local groomers to get a significant savings on services.
-Fugate suggests putting event-themed bandanas on the animals to further increase their charm.
+Many agencies partner with local groomers to get significant savings on services.
+You can even put event-themed bandanas on the animals to further increase their charm.

 Identify Your Animals